 5. ASP.NET Core

-If the .NET developers can use ASP.NET to set up the app with the same .NET runtime as used in development, then chances of developing bugs because of environmental difference gets reduced.
+If the .NET developers can use ASP.NET to set up the app with the same .NET runtime as used in the development, then chances of developing bugs because of environmental differences get reduced.

 6. Machine Learning Framework ML.NET

 The amount of data is growing exponentially on account of the astronomical rise in the connected devices witnessed globally.
 Experts have weighed in on the solutions to handle these huge chunks of data.

 In this direction, a study was published in the International Journal of Distributed Sensor Networks proposed in the development of a context-aware system in IoT with the use of Bayesian probabilistic models.

 The system is fully capable of collecting raw sensor data from the devices into knowledge by collecting, modeling, and reasoning the context to help deduce new knowledge for connected devices.

 The amount of data will only grow and context awareness will be of primary importance.
 It will help decide what data to process and what data should not.
 ML.NET (Machine learning framework), especially for .NET developers, allows a library called Infer.NET for running Bayesian probabilistic programming with the aim to bring context-awareness in your IoT applications.